Marijuana Addiction Treatment

 Marijuana, derived from the Cannabis sativa plant, can be smoked, vaporized, eaten or brewed.
 It is known by different names, such as weed, pot, herb, dope and cannabis.
 Classified as a Schedule I substance, marijuana contains more than 60 cannabinoids, including mind-altering chemical delta-9-tetrahydrocannabinol (THC) responsible for creating a high.

-Marijuana contains the mind-altering chemical delta-9-tetrahydrocannabinol (THC) and other related compounds called cannabinoids.
-When ingested, these chemicals enter the bloodstream and travel to the brain where they bind to receptors that effect the mind and body in various ways.
-Users may feel a sense of happiness or euphoria, relaxation and increased sociability.
-Other effects include:
+On ingestion, these chemicals enter the bloodstream and travel to the brain where they bind to the receptors that affect the mind and body in various ways.
+A user of marijuana experiences varied emotions, including happiness, relaxation, increased sociability, altered senses and impaired body movement.

 Known to alleviate chronic pain and manage certain medical conditions, long-term use of marijuana can have disastrous consequences and can lead to physical and behavioral changes.
 Regular use of marijuana, whether smoked, brewed or eaten, can lead to psychosis, lung damage, memory loss and brain abnormalities, among others.
 As per the National Institute on Drug Abuse (NIDA), heavy marijuana use can cause other complications as well, including academic and career problems, relationship problems, and worsening of mental and physical health.
 A comprehensive treatment program at marijuana rehab centers involves detoxification and behavioral therapies.